Skip to content

 We hope you enjoyed this little collection of facteria!
 Please feel free to share the images above, but please link back to us if you do.

 Enjoyed this?
 You may also like to read:

 Probiotics for animals and farming: a trend on the rise?

 *update January 2016: this fact has recently been questioned by another study.
-Read here for more information.
+Read our article Fewer Bacterial Cells in Body Than Thought for more information.